Skip to content

 from mininterface import run, Tag

-from mininterface.aliases import PathTag
+from mininterface.types import PathTag

 m = run()